biopragmatics/bioregistry/src/bioregistry/data/README.md

 registries.

-Several exports to YAML, TSV, and RDF, including consensus views over the registry, are built on a nightly basis and can be downloaded via the [`exports/`](https://github.com/biopragmatics/bioregistry/tree/main/exports) directory.
+Several exports to YAML, TSV, and RDF, including consensus views over the registry, are built on a weekly basis and can be downloaded via the [`exports/`](https://github.com/biopragmatics/bioregistry/tree/main/exports) directory.